-11.1 All full time employees will receive twelve (12) days sick leave each year.
-(NOTE: Article 13.3 six (6) days emergency leave inclusive.)
+- 11.1 All full-time_full-time employees will receive twelve (12) days sick leave each year, and may use leave once accrued.
+(NOTE: Article13.3 six (6) days emergency leave inclusive.) - 11.2 Former State of Washington and Washington School District employees who are re-employed within five (5) years of their separation from service will have their sick leave balance at the time of separation restored; employees must notify Human Resources within thirty days of hire of a previous sick leave balance. - 11.3 Part time employees will receive a prorated portion of one (1) day for each month in pay status of ten (10) days or more, and may use leave once accrued.

-- 11.2 Former State of Washington and Washington School District employees who are re-employed within five (5) years of their separation from service will have their sick leave balance at the time of separation restored; employees must notify Human Resources within thirty days of hire of a previous sick leave balance. - 11.3 Part time employees will receive a prorated portion of one (1) day for each month in pay status of ten (10) days or more. - 11.4 Full time employees shall be credited with one (1) day sick leave per month for each month in pay status of ten (10) days or more. - 11.5 Each employee's portion of unused sick leave allowance shall accumulate from year to year. - 11.6 Sick leave may be used for: - A. A personal illness, injury or medical disability that prevents the employee from performing his or her job, or personal medical or dental appointments. - B. Care of family members as required by the Family Care Act (WAC 296-130). - C. Illness or preventative health care appointments of relatives, significant others and domestic partners when the presence of the employee is required. - D. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 12.2. - E. Leave for Domestic Violence Leave as required by RCW 49.76. - F. Qualifying absences for Family and Medical Leave (Article12). - 11.7 A doctor's certificate is required for sick leave absences of the employee that last more than five (5) consecutive days. - 11.8 Employees who qualify for the State's Sick Leave Buy Back program will be eligible for the following: - A. In January of the year following any year in which a minimum of sixty (60) days of leave for illness or injury is accrued, and each January thereafter, any eligible employee may exercise an option to receive remuneration for unused leave for illness or injury accumulated in the previous year at a rate equal to one (1) day's monetary compensation of the employee for each four (4) full days of accrued leave for illness or injury in excess of sixty (60) days.
+- 11.4 Full time employees shall be credited with one (1) day sick leave per month for each month in pay status of ten (10) days or more. - 11.5 Employees, who have been on leave without pay which exceeds ten (10) working days in a calendar month and have worked during the month, will accrue sick leave at the rate of one (1) hour of sick leave per forty (40) hours worked up to a maximum of eight (8) hours of sick leave in a month. - 11.6 Each employee's portion of unused sick leave allowance shall accumulate from year to year. - 11.7 Sick leave may be used for: - A. An absence resulting from an employee's mental or physical illness, injury or health condition to accommodate the employee's need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition; or an employee's need for preventative medical care. - B. To allow the employee to provide care for a family member with a mental or physical illness, injury, or health condition; or for a family member who needs medical diagnosis, care or treatment of a mental or physical illness, injury, or health condition; or for a family member who needs preventative medical care.
+"Family member" means any of the following (per RCW 49.46.210.2) - a.
+A Child, including a biological, adopted, or foster child, stepchild, or a child to whom the employee stands in local parentis, is a legal guardian, or is a de facto parent, regardless of age or dependency status; - b.
+A biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in local parentis when the employee was a minor child; - c.
+A spouse; - d.
+A registered domestic partner - e.
+A grandparent - f.
+A grandchild - g.
+A sibling - h.
+A significant other. - C. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 12.2. - D. Leave for Domestic Violence Leave as required by RCW 49.76. - E. Qualifying absences for Family and Medical Leave (Article12).